zapster/lily58-mods/Lily58_Pro_USB_C_Reset_Ext/README.md

 | --- | ------------- | ----------------  | ---
 |   2 | TL3330AF130QG | Side-reset button |
 |   2 | USB4110-GF-A  | USB C receptacle  |

+### Known Issues

+* The part names and the name silk screens are face the other direction.
+Since the parts are inherited from the Lily58 PCB, the name should be flipped.